KS2 SATs Preparation The Pro’s Way: 5 Step Easter Plan

 But worrying about SATs can put paid to all of that, so don’t let it.

 Plan plenty of things that you enjoy to keep your mind off the impending test week.
 Spend time with people who won’t let you dwell on what you could have done differently or on the thought of what might face the children when SATs week begins.

 To help you do this it’ll also be worth spending the last few days of this term before the Easter holidays getting all your planning and marking wrapped up so that you can totally take your mind off the job altogether.

 Everyone has different ways of dealing with stress and, hopefully, you will know exactly how you can approach the National Assessment period with optimism and serenity.
-However, following the above steps will certainly help towards ensuring yours – and your pupils – better wellbeing over the SATs period.
+However, following the steps above will certainly help towards ensuring yours – and your pupils – better wellbeing over the SATs period.
+They should also go some way to answering the question of what is and isn’t a good level of SATs preparation to be doing with your pupils.

 Remember, SATs should be a time to show off the incredible teaching and learning that has been conducted in your classes throughout since September, so be prepared, be calm, but most of all – be proud!